dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Be a yardstick of quality.
-Some people aren't used to an environment where excellence is expected.
+  Advertising has us chasing cars and clothes, working jobs we hate so we can buy s--t we don't need.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1574 days)
+## 🌟 Experiences (1575 days)

 ### 🧮 Programming languages